Goal-Conditioned Reinforcement Learning from Sub-Optimal Data on Metric Spaces: Preliminaries and Assumptions

 \section{Preliminaries and Assumptions}

-We consider a standard Markov Decision Process (MDP) $\mathcal{M} = (S, A, T, r, \gamma)$.
-Here $S$ denotes the space of the states of the process, $A$ the space of actions an agent can perform and a discount factor $\gamma \in [0, 1)$.
-Moreover, in this work we assume a deterministic transition function in the form $T: S \times A \to S$.
-In particular, we consider a class of MDPs that can be formulated as sparse-reward goal-conditioned.
-That is, the reward function is non-zero only when the state is equal to some pre-defined goal-state, i.e. $r: S \to \mathbb{R}$ such that $r(s') \neq 0$ iff $T(s, a) = s_g$ (where $s_g$ is the goal-state).
-We additionally assume the goal states to be absorbing and consider the process terminated once these are reached.
+\textbf{Goal-Reaching Reinforcement Learning}: We consider standard Markov Decision Processes (MDPs) for goal-reaching tasks, ${\mathcal{M} = (S, A, T, r, \gamma)}$, where $S$ is the state space, $A$ is the action space, $T: S \times A \to S$ is a deterministic transition function (a common assumption in recent offline RL methods~\citep{ma2022far,park2023hiql,wang2023optimal}), $r: S \times A \to \mathbb{R}$ is a goal-conditioned, sparse reward, i.e., $r(s, a) \neq 0$ iff $T(s, a) = s_g$ (where $s_g$ is the goal-state), and $\gamma \in [0, 1)$ is a discount factor on the future rewards of the agent.
+We additionally define the goal states to be absorbing and consider the process terminated once these are reached.